react-hook-form/react-hook-form/reports/api-extractor.md

 // Warnings were encountered during analysis:
 //
+// src/types/form.ts:97:3 - (ae-forgotten-export) The symbol "AsyncDefaultValues" needs to be exported by the entry point index.d.ts
-// src/types/form.ts:418:3 - (ae-forgotten-export) The symbol "Subscription" needs to be exported by the entry point index.d.ts
+// src/types/form.ts:431:3 - (ae-forgotten-export) The symbol "Subscription" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)